Estimating the Intensive Margin Effect in Panel Data Settings: Notation and set up

 \end{assumption} Assumption \ref{as:no_anti} implies that the treatment does not affect the outcome and the selection in the pre-treatment period.
 Since no unit is treated in the first period, it is sufficient to index the second-period potential outcomes with $w_{i2}$:

 Since selection is a post-treatment variable, the population can be partitioned into subpopulations defined by joint values of the potential selection indicator in the post-treatment period, i.e., $(S_{i2}(1), S_{i2}(0))$.
 This approach is known as principal stratification \parencite{frangakis_principal_2002}.
 Every unit belongs to one of the four principal strata.
 Table \ref{tab:strata} presents the principal strata, where $V_{i}$ denotes the principal stratum of unit $i$.
 Because potential outcomes are not affected by the treatment, the principal strata exist prior to the treatment assignment.
-While the observed selection status is a post-treatment outcome, the principal strata act as pre-treatment covariates.
+While the observed selection status is a post-treatment outcome, the principal strata act as pre-treatment covariates.\footnote{In the example discussed in footnote \ref{fn:bad_control}, occupational choice is a post-treatment variable and deemed a bad control \parencite{angrist_mostly_2009, rosenbaum_consequences_1984}.
+Nevertheless, principal strata can be defined in terms of the potential occupational choices under each treatment arm.
+The treatment determines which of these potential choices is realized, but does not determine to which principal stratum the unit belongs.}

-Unlike other papers in the literature, I allow for missingness in the baseline period.
-However, I impose the following maintained assumption on missingness: \begin{assumption} Missingness as an absorbing state
+To facilitate the exposition of the proposed methodology, I impose the following assumption on missingness: \begin{assumption} Missingness as an absorbing state

-\end{assumption} Assumption \ref{as:abstate} implies that once a unit leaves the sample, it does not reappear.
-Thus, all the units not observed at $t = 1$ will belong to the Never-Observed stratum at $t=2$.
-In contrast, observed units at $t=1$ can transition to any stratum in the second period.
+\end{assumption} Assumption \ref{as:abstate} implies that once a unit’s outcome is unobserved, it remains unobserved in all subsequent periods.
+Thus, all the units with $S_{i1} = 0$ will belong to the Never-Observed stratum at $t=2$.
+In contrast, units with $S_{i1} = 1$ can transition to any stratum in the second period.
 Beyond this, Assumptions \ref{as:no_anti} and \ref{as:abstate} do not impose additional constraints on the proportion of the strata in the population, which may vary across groups, nor on the distribution of potential outcomes $Y(0)$ and $Y(1)$ across strata.

+Assumption \ref{as:abstate} is plausible in settings with censoring due to death or similar events, such as clinical trials where patients cannot be observed after death, or educational contexts where students who drop out or graduate do not subsequently re-enroll.
+In other settings, however, researchers may be reluctant to impose this assumption, as outcomes that are unobserved in the pre-treatment period may be observed at a later date.
+This assumption imposes testable restrictions on the data, since $S_{i1}$ and $S_{i2}$ are observed for all units.
+I impose Assumption \ref{as:abstate} to simplify the exposition of the methodology, but it is not required for the identification of the causal effects considered in this paper.
+Appendix \ref{ap:ext_as2} presents the identification results of this paper without this assumption.